Adopt best practices for each process

 Results on hr priorities 2023 based on our survey

 How did we manage to combine so many simultaneous challenges?
 Talent attraction and motivation figures have never been lower.
-Hasn't appetite been too neglected in career management?
+Hasn't appetite for certain tasks ans skills been too neglected in career management?
 We think so.

-Palatability is a natural tendency by which a person successfully mobilizes one of his or her resources while experiencing a sense of pleasure.
+Motivation is a natural tendency by which an individual successfully mobilizes one or several of their resources while inducing a feeling of pleasure.

 This concept may seem abstract, even ideological.
 It should not overshadow the level of skills and experience in recruiting or designing mobility, but it should be an integral part of the system for building the career paths offered by the company